sinzlab/sensorium/README.md

 ## 4. Evaluation

 - We use the predictions stored in the .csv submission file, generated using the API provided by Sensorium to evaluate the performance of our method.
-- We were able to achieve the Single Trial Correlation and The Correlation Average score of the State-Of-The-Art Model.
+- We were able to replicate the Single Trial Correlation and The Correlation Average score of the State-Of-The-Art Model provided.

 ### Tutorial Notebooks